Altinn/altinn-studio-docs/content/technology/solutions/cli/configuration/maskinporten-setup/_index.md

 !["New integration"](integrasjon_ny.png "New integration")

 Fill in the scheme like below and then `Opprett`.
-We has named our exmamle-client Altinn CLi Client
+We has named our example-client Altinn CLI Client.
+The tree scopes you need is `altinn:serviceowner`, `altinn:serviceowner/instances.read` and `altinn:serviceowner/instances.write`

 !["Add values for integration"](integrasjon_utfylling.png "Add values for integration")